Skin Surgical, Burns & Scar Revision

 Warts and skin tags are small bumps of skin that can occur in areas which cause irritation or inconvenience.
 For example, warts or skin tags can appear on the neck, which can get caught in clothing or cause embarrassment if numerous and unsightly.

 Surgical excision of small skin lumps can be carried out under local anaesthesia as a day surgery procedure.
 This procedure involves making a small cut in the skin to completely remove the entire lump.
 Depending on what the lump is, a small sliver of skin may need to be removed together with the lump to ensure complete removal.

 A topical anaesthetic cream can first be applied to minimize the pain from injection of local anaesthesia.
 You will not feel any pain during the surgery.
 Depending on your needs, and where the lump is taken out from, you can even return to work on the same day.
 There is minimal downtime involved except to allow the wound to heal.

 Our clinic will be able to assist you with direct insurance e-filing and medisave claims if the excision of your skin lump is done for medical reasons.

-Dr. Ong is a fully accredited female Plastic Surgeon serving patients in all Parkway hospitals, Mount Alvernia and Farrer Park Hospital.
+Dr. Ong is a fully accredited female Plastic Surgeon serving patients in all Parkway hospitals and Mount Alvernia Hospital.
 With over a decade of plastic surgery experience, she will take time to understand your goals and determine a personalized plan to help you create natural and long-lasting beauty